 Art Units 1 and 2

-There are two main areas for both Units: Analysing Art using a set of criteria called the Analytical Frameworks and Artmaking with a focus on making art based on your own personal interests and ideas.
+There are two main areas for both units: Analysing Art, which uses a set of criteria, called the Analytical Frameworks and Artmaking with a focus on making art based on your own personal interests and ideas.

 Who is it for?

 Art is ideal for students who are skilled at making their own art and who enjoy learning and writing about artists and their artwork.
 Do you enjoy learning about how artists worked in the past?
 Are you interested in contemporary art and artworks?
 Do you have strong artistic skills in art forms such as photography, painting, printmaking, drawing, sculpture or digital art?
-Then this is a chance for you to use these skills to make your own artwork and document the creative and developmental process in your visual diary.
+Then this is a chance for you to use these skills by analysing artworks, making your own art and documenting the creative and developmental process in your visual diary.

 What do you do?